 His research interests are in the fields of systems, optimization, control, and operations research.
 He is a coauthor of Parallel and Distributed Computation: Numerical Methods (1989, with D. Bertsekas), Neuro-Dynamic Programming (1996, with D. Bertsekas), Introduction to Linear Optimization (1997, with D. Bertsimas), and Introduction to Probability (1st ed.
 2002, 2nd. ed.
 2008, with D. Bertsekas).
 He is also a coinventor in seven awarded U.S. patents.

 He has been a recipient of an IBM Faculty Development Award (1983), an NSF Presidential Young Investigator Award (1986), an Outstanding Paper Award by the IEEE Control Systems Society (1986), the M.I.T.
-Edgerton Faculty Achievement Award (1989), the Bodossaki Foundation Prize (1995), a co-recipient of two INFORMS Computing Society prizes (1997, 2012), and a co-recipient of an ACM Sigmetrics Best Paper Award (2013).
+Edgerton Faculty Achievement Award (1989), the Bodossaki Foundation Prize (1995), the MIT/EECS Louis D. Smullin Award for Teaching Excellence (2015), a co-recipient of two INFORMS Computing Society prizes (1997, 2012), and a co-recipient of an ACM Sigmetrics Best Paper Award (2013).
 He is a Fellow of the IEEE (1999) and of INFORMS (2007).
 In 2007, he was elected to the National Academy of Engineering.
 In 2008, he was conferred the title of Doctor honoris causa from the Universite catholique de Louvain (Belgium).